ConSol/appserver-images/jetty/5/README.md

 During startup a directory specified by the environment variable `DEPLOY_DIR` (*/maven* by default) is checked for .war files.
-If there are any, they are linked into Jetty's *webapps/* directory for automatic deployment.
+If there are any, they are linked into the *webapps/* directory for automatic deployment.
 This plays nicely with the Docker maven plugin from https://github.com/rhuss/docker-maven-plugin/ and its 'assembly' mode which can automatically create Docker data container with Maven artifacts